MarcinMrow/Restaurant-Reviews-App-Stage-1/README.md

 3. Start up a simple HTTP server to serve up the site files on your local computer:

-a) In a terminal, check the version of Python you have: `python -V`.
+In a terminal, check the version of Python you have: `python -V`.

 If you have Python 2.x, spin up the server with `python -m http.server 8000` (or some other port, if port 8000 is already in use).